-Over-watering can be as damaging as under-watering.
+Overwatering can be as damaging as under watering.
 Be sure that the area surrounding your plant has adequate drainage to move water away from the plant.
 If you choose to plant in a container, always select one with drainage holes to prevent your plant's roots from sitting in water.

-Feed your plant once every 2-3 weeks during the growing season with a water-soluble fertilizer such as Cottage Farms' Carefree Bud-N-Flower Booster (SKU #M7582).
+Feed your plant once every 2-3 weeks during the growing season with a water-soluble fertilizer.
 Discontinue feeding after September 1st so your plant can harden off for winter dormancy.
 Resume fertilizing when new growth appears in spring.